Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>***[21:50] I f^$king hate some specific messages on weekends.***</sub>

-<sub>I'm so so sooooo thankful to God, my laptop just survived a massive fall from the bed, because I ran to look for some issue (yes, due to the messages).
+<sub>I'm so so sooooo thankful to God!</sub>

+<sub>My laptop just survived a massive fall from the bed, because I ran to look for some issue (yes, due to the messages).
 This is the second time (not counting several other accidents), I'm in a big shock! 😭️😭️😭️</sub>

 <sub>I'm sooo grateful to my laptop itself.
 I really can't afford to handle so many things at once.
 It could've easily ruined my weekend & soooo many of the coming days.
 I'm taking a 2 minutes break! 😪️</sub>